-The good thing of course is that there are plenty of great tools available but the downside is that not all of them are functioning well in development workflow where gradually development, testing and operational things should flow across toolchain and improve the productivity.
-Most of the used tools and mobile devops processes that establish the core of mobile devops facilitate continuous integration, continuous release, and continuous deployment.
-Part of this process is application release automation tools that help up packaging and deploying application from development to production, using automation.
+The good thing, of course, is that there are plenty of great tools available but the downside is that not all of them are functioning well in development workflow where gradually development, testing and operational things should flow across toolchain and improve the productivity.
+Most of the used tools and mobile DevOps processes that establish the core of mobile DevOps facilitate continuous integration, continuous release, and continuous deployment.
+Part of this process is application release automation tools that help with packaging and deploying the application from development to production with automation.

 For each and every tool your organization use you need to make sure you’re getting the best performance possible, and operating them as efficiently as you possibly can.
 As you execute them, the ability to see those executions live as they happen, then collect information about them and optimize your pipeline helps to make the entire process more efficient.

 The main idea behind mobile DevOps is to make things efficient, transparent, improve internal communication and help to build better products (apps) faster.
 When mobile DevOps processes, practices and tools are well aligned, the following bottlenecks and inefficiencies can be avoided:

 - Inconsistent Development Environments.
 Development environments are consisted of tools, frameworks, hardware and software, that all form the actual development environment.
 In many cases, it’s mobile DevOps that is responsible to maintain or at least maintenance of the workflow and how different pieces work together.